Tim-B/hipsterdevblog.com/source/_posts/2015-05-30-analysing-dynamodb-index-usage-in-hive-queries.markdown

 Consumed capacity: 2.5

-This results in a full scan also, which isn't much of a surprise.
+This results in a full scan also, which isn't much of a surprise seeing as you can only query on one key at a time.

 ## Using multiple range key values with OR